 All articles published in Hiperboreea Open Access journal are peer reviewed and upon acceptance are permanently free for everyone to read, print, distribute and download.
 The method of reviewing is Double‐blind peer‐review in which reviewers are unaware of the identity of the authors, and authors are also unaware of the identity of reviewers.
 There has to be at least two reviewers for the total number of articles in each issue, with many journals inviting more to ensure responsive feedback.
 More details about the peer review policy of Hiperboreea can be found here.

 Hiperboreea journal is indexed in international databases such as Index Copernicus, EBSCO, ProQuest, ERIH PLUS, Ulrich, Directory of Open Access Journals, Genamics Journal Seek, AWOL, MIAR, Regesta Imperii, Bibliographical Information Base in Patristics (BIBP) and Thomson Reuters’ index Web of Science Emerging Sources Citation Index (ESCI).
-Our journal is also included in libraries like University of Waterloo Library, State Library of New South Wales, UNSW Library, Library of Edith Cowan University, Evans Library from Florida Institute of Technology, University of Southern Denmark, Vrije Universiteit Brussel, University of California – Irvine, Falvey Memorial Library from Villanova University, David and Lorraine Cheng Library from William Paterson University, Marburg University Library, Indiana State University Library, Ghent University Library, Flinders University Library, The Electronic Journals Library – University Library of Regensburg, Lancaster University Library, Saint Peter’s University Library, Mount Saint Mary College Library, University Library of Tübingen, Bibliothèques de l’Université Libre de Bruxelles, KU Leuven – University Library, University of Prince Edward Island – Robertson Library, University College Cork Library, Toronto Public Library and the world’s largest library online catalog, WorldCat.
+Our journal is also included in libraries like University of Waterloo Library, State Library of New South Wales, UNSW Library, Library of Edith Cowan University, Evans Library from Florida Institute of Technology, University of Southern Denmark, Vrije Universiteit Brussel, University of California – Irvine, Falvey Memorial Library from Villanova University, David and Lorraine Cheng Library from William Paterson University, Marburg University Library, Indiana State University Library, Ghent University Library, Flinders University Library, The Electronic Journals Library – University Library of Regensburg, Lancaster University Library, Saint Peter’s University Library, Mount Saint Mary College Library, Colorado State University Morgan Library, University of Strathclyde Library, University Library of Tübingen, Bibliothèques de l’Université Libre de Bruxelles, KU Leuven – University Library, University of Illinois at Urbana-Champaign – University Library, University of Prince Edward Island – Robertson Library, University of Washington Libraries, University of Saskatchewan Library, University College Cork Library, Portland State University Library, Kyushu University Library, Toronto Public Library and the world’s largest library online catalog, WorldCat.